Osip Piatnitsky: Underground revolutionary

-In the spring of 1905 Piatnitsky attended the 3rd Congress of the RSDLP in London.
-He returned to Russia later in that same year, going to Odessa in the Ukraine, where he worked as a Bolshevik organizer primarily among the tobacco workers there.
+In the spring of 1905, Piatnitsky attended the 3rd Congress of the RSDLP in London.
+He returned to the Russian Empire later in that same year, going to Odessa in Ukraine, where he worked as a Bolshevik organizer primarily among the tobacco workers there.
 Piatnitsky was an active participant in the Revolution of 1905, helping to organize a general strike in Odessa.
 Unsurprisingly, this activity again drew the scrutiny of the secret police and in January 1906 Piatnitsky was arrested again by the Okhrana.

 Following this second arrest, Piatnitsky remained in jail until 1908.
 Following his release, Piatnitsky returned to Germany, where he once again took up work for the Bolshevik Party, coordinating secret communications from the party center abroad to its network of activists inside Russia.

-In January 1912 Piatnitsky was again chosen as a delegate to a Bolshevik conclave in Prague, remembered as the 6th All-Russian Conference of the RSDLP.
+In January 1912, Piatnitsky was again chosen as a delegate to a Bolshevik conclave in Prague, remembered as the 6th All-Russian Conference of the RSDLP.
 As he sought to return to Russia to work in industry, Piatnitsky went to Paris following the Prague party conference, where he trained as an electrician.

 He returned to Russia in 1913, taking a job as an electrician in the town of Volsk in Saratov Oblast, located on the banks of the Volga River.
 There Piatnitsky led a strike before being transferred to Samara.
 His political and union activities drew the attention of the secret police and Piatnitsky was arrested for a third time in June 1914.
 This time Piatnitsky was sentenced to Siberian exile, which removed him from revolutionary politics until after the February Revolution of 1917.